PennyLaneAI/pennylane/doc/introduction/templates.rst

 .. currentmodule:: pennylane.templates.layers

-Layer architectures, found in the :mod:`pennylane.templates.layers` module, define sequences of gates that are repeated like the layers in a neural network.
+Layer architectures define sequences of trainable gates that are repeated like the layers in a neural network.
-They usually contain only trainable parameters.

 The following layer templates are available: